covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 Here is the methodology I devised for this (very similar to the previous post, but with [new](https://github.com/covert-labs/mx-intel/blob/master/parallel_dig.sh) [custom](https://github.com/covert-labs/mx-intel/blob/master/spf_crawler.py) [built](https://github.com/covert-labs/mx-intel/blob/master/spf_results_parser.py) [tools](https://github.com/covert-labs/mx-intel/blob/master/SPF-Parse-Enrich.ipynb)):

-1. Collect a large sample of SPF records via DNS TXT lookups of popular domain names.
+1. Collect a large sample of SPF records via DNS TXT lookups of popular domain names (and recursively resolving SPF "include" domains).
 2. Enrich SPF records with IP intelligence and useful metadata (including [email security provider mappings](https://github.com/covert-labs/mx-intel/blob/master/email_security_providers.py))
 3. Analyze the enriched results.

-### Intro to Sender Policy Framework (SPF)
+## Intro to Sender Policy Framework (SPF)

-The Sender Policy Framework (SPF) enables domain name administrators to authorize hosts to use their domain names when sending email (i.e. in the "MAIL FROM" or "HELO" identities).
+The Sender Policy Framework (SPF) enables domain name administrators to authorize hosts to use their domain names when sending email (i.e. in the "MAIL FROM" or "HELO" identities in SMTP).
 SPF records are published using DNS TXT records.
-They specify which hosts are allowed to use these domains.
 SPF compliant mail receivers use the published SPF records to test the authorization of sending Mail Transfer Agents (MTAs).
-Below is an example SPF record for Florida State University (go noles!).
+SPF can be used to build complex policies around who can send email on whose behalf.
+Below is an example SPF record for Florida State University.

 <script src="https://gist.github.com/jatrost/544dfbc979332f6948a2bca065830dc5.js"></script>

-According to this SPF record these IP addresses are allowed to send email purporting to be from fsu.edu: 146.201.58.212, 146.201.58.213, 146.201.107.145, 146.201.107.249, 192.12.121.23, and 199.188.157.80.
-Also, the SPF policies of spf.protection.outlook.com, \_spf.qualtrics.com, spf.blackboardconnect.com, servers.mcsv.net, and \_spf.mlsend.com should be retrieved and their policies applied as well.
+According to this SPF record 146.201.58.212, 146.201.58.213, 146.201.107.145, 146.201.107.249, 192.12.121.23, and 199.188.157.80 are allowed to send email purporting to be from fsu.edu.
+Also, the SPF records from spf.protection.outlook.com, \_spf.qualtrics.com, spf.blackboardconnect.com, servers.mcsv.net, and \_spf.mlsend.com should be retrieved and their policies applied as well.
 Below are the SPF records for each of these domains.
 As you can see they include more and more IPs/CIDRs as well as additional SPF includes.

 <script src="https://gist.github.com/jatrost/e342a1b77bde98d231cc4ef3f30e71b7.js"></script>